Alumni Journeys

 Earle Havens

-Earle Havens is the William Kurrelmeyer Curator of Rare Books & Manuscripts and teaches in the Department of History at Johns Hopkins University.
+Earle Havens is Nancy H. Hall Curator of Rare Books & Manuscripts, Director of the Virginia Fox Stern Center for the History of the Book in the Renaissance, and Visiting Associate Professor in the Department of German & Romance Languages & Literatures at Johns Hopkins University.
 He is an expert on the Renaissance period, and focuses on the intersection of history, literature, art, and material culture from the fifteenth to the seventeenth centuries.
 His teaching at JHU covers a range of interdisciplinary subjects, including recent seminars on the art and culture of the Catholic Reformation in Italy, the origin of the museum in the West, the cultural impact of the Printing Revolution, and the history of literary forgery from antiquity to the Renaissance.
-He has traveled extensively throughout Italy and, in addition to informal discussions of the history of Italy and the Italian Riviera during our tour, will present an illustrated talk on the art, and in particular the sculpture, of Michelangelo in conjunction with our visit to the famous marble quarry at Carrara.

 Timothy Heckman